-- 1) All Initiating and Responding Nodes agree on transport level details (specified for transactions between QHINs elsewhere in this document) that allow for the following: - a) System authentication and encrypted communications over a secure channel. - b) The ability to provide information in each transaction that identifies security and permission details about the Request such as who is sending, what their role is, and what their Exchange Purpose is. - c) The ability of Actors to choose if/how to allow a transaction to proceed based on privacy policies, security details, and the requirements of the Common Agreement. - 2) The Initiating Node does not know both the patient identifier(s) and Responding Node(s) for a query. - a) If the Patient Identifier(s) and Responding Node(s) are known, the patient discovery phase of the query workflow may be omitted.
+- 1) All Initiating and Responding Nodes agree on transport level details (specified for transactions between QHINs elsewhere in this document) that allow for the following: - a) System authentication and encrypted communications over a secure channel. - b) The ability to provide information in each transaction that identifies security and permission details about the Request such as who is sending, what their role is, and what their Exchange Purpose is. - c) The ability of Actors to choose if/how to allow a transaction to proceed based on privacy policies, security details, and the requirements of the Common Agreement.

-&lt;sup>9 Recommendations for Secure Use of Transport Layer Security (TLS) and Datagram Transport Layer Security (DTLS) (IETF BCP 195) available at: https://tools.ietf.org/html/bcp195.
+11 Recommendations for Secure Use of Transport Layer Security (TLS) and Datagram Transport Layer Security (DTLS) (IETF BCP 195) available at: https://tools.ietf.org/html/bcp195.